ChansooKim316/node_server/README.md

 ### How to test out
 1. Get files from the server (example text file)
-    - Type ```host1.localhost/files/localfile.txt ``` on a browsesr
+    1. Type ```host1.localhost/files/localfile.txt ``` on a browsesr
+    2. The server'll give you a text file

 2. Redirection

     1. Open a browser, and the inspector
     2. Type ```host1.localhost/redir ```
-    3. The server will give you 302 response and 200 response with a landing page
+    3. The server will give you 301, 302, and 200 response with a landing page

 2. Caching
-    1. Open a new window and a secret window (with inspector opened)
+    1. Open a new window and a secret window (with the inspectors opened)
     2. Type ```host1.localhost/files/image1.png ``` in a new window
     3. Type ```host1.localhost/files/image2.png ``` in a secret window
     4. Repeat step ii and step iii one more time.
-    5. You'll see 304 responses on two windows
+    5. You'll see 304 responses on those two windows

 3. Virtual Hosting
     - Type ``` host2 ``` instead of ``` host1 ``` in all the steps above